tiffy74/Umbraco-CMS/.github/4_GUIDELINES.md

   * **Which version of Umbraco are you using?**
   * **What is the environment you're using Umbraco in?** Is this a problem on your local machine or on a server.
 Tell us about your configuration: Windows version, IIS/IISExpress, database type, etc.
   * **Which packages do you have installed?**

+### Suggesting Enhancements

+This section guides you through submitting an enhancement suggestion for Umbraco, including completely new features and minor improvements to existing functionality.
+Following these guidelines helps maintainers and the community understand your suggestion 📝 and find related suggestions 🔎.

+Most of the suggestions in the [reporting bugs](#reporting-bugs) section also count for suggesting enhancements.

+Some additional hints that may be helpful:

+  * **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Umbraco which the suggestion is related to.
+  * **Explain why this enhancement would be useful to most Umbraco users** and isn't something that can or should be implemented as a [community package](https://our.umbraco.org/projects/).

 ### Small Pull Requests
 Bug fixes and small improvements - can be recognized by seeing a small number of changes and possibly a small number of new files.